Background and Situation:

 - Demonstrate improved control over activities that directly and indirectly affect safety, environmental compliance, availability and costs.

 - Support a drive to move site safety to satisfactory levels and initiate an improvement trend to eventually exceed satisfactory levels.

 - Drive site availability to satisfactory levels and initiate an improvement trend to eventually exceed satisfactory levels.

 - Control of Work project was implemented on the foundation provided by the implementation of the Work Management process.

 - The site now has a consistent Maintenance Work Management process, including a process sustainability and improvement program, that is consistent with a global Maintenance Operating Model for all BP refineries.

-- KPI’s generated and utilized to maintain operational stability and drive process improvements
+- An appropriate set of KPI’s is being generated and utilized to drive process improvements.

 - Percent of reactive work decreased from over 40% to less than 10%.